amir811537/AlaminElectronics-main/README.md

 ## Installation

-Follow these steps to set up the bikroyElectronics project on your local machine:
+Follow these steps to set up the alaminElectronics project on your local machine:

 #### **Prerequisites**